-Identifying missed commissions is a hot topic amongst agencies, especially in the first quarter of the year.
-After Open Enrollment, those big commissions statements come in from carriers, and it’s time to check to be sure you’re being paid for all of your hard work.
+After Open Enrollment, your big commission statements come in from carriers, and it’s time to ensure you’re being paid for all of your hard work.
 In this blog, we’ll talk about:

-- The reports used to identify whether you’ve been paid and if it was the amount you expected
+- The reports you can use to determine whether you’ve been paid and if it was the amount you expected

-Step 1: Track the Necessary Policy & Commission Data Needed to Find Missed Commissions
+Step 1: Track the Necessary Policy & Commission Data to Find Missed Commissions

-- Effective date—used to know when the commission payments are supposed to begin
+- Effective date: When the commission payments are supposed to begin

-- Premium amount (if applicable)—used to know how much commission payments are supposed to be
+- Premium amount (if applicable): How much commission payments are supposed to be

-- Number of lives (if applicable)—used to know how much commission payments are supposed to be
+- Number of lives (if applicable): How much commission payments are supposed to be

-- Commission frequency—used to know how often you should expect the commission amount
+- Commission frequency: How often you should expect the commission amount to be paid

-These pieces of data, combined with Bill from Date (explained below), allow AgencyBloc to quickly identify missed commissions.
+These pieces of data, combined with Bill from Date (explained below), allow our Commission Module to quickly identify your agency’s missed commissions.

-In AgencyBloc, the premium period you are getting paid FOR is tracked in a field called “Bill from Date”.
-This is NOT the month you are getting paid IN (called “Statement Date”).
+In AgencyBloc’s Commission Module, the premium period you are getting paid FOR is tracked in a field called “Bill from Date” (this is NOT the month you are getting paid IN–that is known as “Statement Date”).

 Why is this important?
 With this, your agency is able to identify whether or not a carrier paid you, no matter when they did.

-For example, you get a March statement, but on that statement date were payments for January, February, and March (three different bill from dates).
-Using a system like AgencyBloc that allows you to track both, you’re able to easily see what you have and have not been paid on.
+For example, you receive a March statement, but on that statement date were payments for January, February, and March (three different “Bill from Dates”).
+Since our Commission Module allows you to track both, you’re able to easily see what you have and have not been paid on.

-Note: While it’s called Bill from Date in AgencyBloc, it’s also known as “paid from date”, “premium due date”, “billed date”, and other terms.
-Each carrier statement can differ.
-Also, if the carrier doesn’t provide this, you can still add it to statements in AgencyBloc (even in mass).
+Note: A Bill from Date is also known as “paid from date”, “premium due date,” “billed date,” and other terms–each of your carrier’s statements can differ.
+Also, if the carrier doesn’t provide this, you can still add it to statements in AgencyBloc (even in mass amounts!)

-This is a report in AgencyBloc that tells you which policies you have not been paid on during a specific time frame.
+This is the #1 report our clients run.
+It tells you which policies you have not been paid on during a set time frame.

-There are a few options while running this report:
+There are two options you can choose from while running this report:

-- Using “Statement Date” will show you anything that’s missing that you entered during a specific time frame.
-For instance, you might say, “Show me anything that’s missing that I entered from September 2020 to December 2020.”
-AgencyBloc will then only look at commission entries that you entered in those statement dates.
+- Statement Date.
+Using “Statement Date” will show you anything that’s missing that you entered during a specific period.
+For instance, you might say, “Show me anything that’s missing that I entered from September 2022 to December 2022.”
+Our Commission Module will then only look at commission entries that you entered between those statement dates.

-- Using “Bill from Date” (what we usually recommend) will search through every commission entry ever entered and search those entries for the Bill from Date range you chose.
-For example, you might say, “Tell me if I ever got paid for entries between September 2020 and December 2020.”
-AgencyBloc will search all commission entries to identify these, such as a payment you received on January’s statement, but that was for December.
+- Bill from Date.
+Using “Bill from Date” (what we recommend) will search through every commission entry ever entered and search those entries for the Bill from Date range you chose.
+For example, you might say, “Tell me if I ever got paid for entries between September 2022 and December 2022.”
+Our software will search all commission entries to identify these, even payments received for December that appeared on January’s statement.

-Many agencies choose to run this report a few months “late” to give the carrier a bit of time to catch up on payments.
+Many agencies choose to run this report a few months “late” to give their carriers some time to catch up on payments.

 With these reports, you can also filter on a specific carrier, policy status, and more.